Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ```

 ### Quick Housekeeping
-Running the script already takes us half way there and we're ready to start customising the project.
-The core component at `./src/App.js` is the first to be modified.
-It can stay mostly as it is, all we want to change is to render our View component instead.
+Running the script takes us halfway there and we're ready to start customizing the project.
+The core component at `./src/App.js` is the first for modifying.
+It can stay as it is, all we want to change is to render our View component instead.

 ```javascript{}
 import View from "./components/View";